allaccountstaken/predicting_bank_distress/README.md

-# Insured Banks Distress Early Warning System
+# Bank Distress Early Warning System
-## This project aims to predict insured bank's financial distress one quarter prior to failure with maximum accuracy difined as recall score.
-Predictions are based on machine learning of distress features possibly captured in quarterly financial reports(FDIC CALL).
-Logistic regression was found to work the best for out-of-sample forecast.
+## This project aims to predict bank's financial distress one quarter prior to its failure with maximum accuracy defined as recall score.
+Predictions will be based on machine learning of distress features that are possibly captured by quarterly financial reports (FDIC CALL reports).
+Logistic regression was found to work best for out-of-sample forecast.

 #### Number of failing banks increased sharply in 2009-2012 what allowed training models on real data with SMOTE samling:
 ![](https://github.com/allaccountstaken/predicting_bank_distress/blob/master/images/Hist%20number%20of%20failed%20banks.png)